Soft Shut-in Drilling Definition & Lineup

 - Close blowout preventer.

-Below, the soft shut-in procedure while tripping pipe:
+Below, is the soft shut-in procedure while tripping pipe:

 - If there is an indication of swabbing and the well flows during a flow check proceed as follows.